kcsongor/kcsongor.github.io/_posts/2018-11-28-symbol-parsing-haskell.md

 {% endhighlight %}

-(I generated this structure with the help of other type families, but found that inlining the result into the source file results in must faster lookups.)
+(I generated this structure with the help of other type families, but found that inlining the result into the source file results in much faster lookups.)

 Note that each node contains two consecutive characters: this is so